-If you or your friends would use words like workaholic, multitasker, perfectionist, controlling, and Type A to describe you, you are a prime candidate for high functioning anxiety.
+If you or your friends would use words like workaholic, multitasker, perfectionist, controlling, and Type A personality to describe you, you are a prime candidate to have high functioning anxiety.

 The biggest determinant of high functioning anxiety is not your outward manifestation of success, it’s what’s going on inside of you that counts.

-Outwardly, you appear to have it all, but deep inside you know your success is hard-won.
+Outwardly, you appear to have it all, but deep inside you know that your success is hard won.

 Others don’t see your obsessive negative thinking, irrational fears, sleepless nights, and self-imposed pressure.

-You live in constant fear of not living up to the expectations you have for yourself and that others have of you.
+You live in constant fear of not living up to the expectations you have set for yourself or that you believe others have for you.